 How to avoid drug abuse

-When substance abuse is used to deal with mental health problems, they become co-occurring disorders that can wreck your life.
+When Substance Abuse Treatment Programs is used to deal with mental health problems, they become co-occurring disorders that can wreck your life.
 These problems only get worse when ignored.
 Therefore, if you are facing drug abuse or mental health challenges, find a solution.

 However, several things could interfere with your choice to avoid drugs and pursue mental stability.
 One is denial, whereby you feel in control of your drug intake and refuse to admit to yourself that you are a drug addict.
 Another could be a false sense of security that makes drugs look like your quick solution to every challenge.